DezminSites/nibbleblog-bootstrap/README.md

 nibbleblog-bootstrap
 ====================

-A theme for Nibbleblog using Twitter Bootstrap
+A theme for Nibbleblog using the Twitter Bootstrap default theme

+It can be easily customized using Bootswatcher, available at: http://bootswatcher.com